ClementNerma/NightOS/docs/technical/processes.md

 ## Automatic permissions inheritance

 When an application process gets a new permission, all other processes from the same application inherit it, unless this permission is granted only for this instance of the application.

-## Inter-process Uni-directional Channels

-_Inter-process Uni-directional Channels_ (IUC) allow two distinct processes to communicate.

-IUS are made of two uni-directional parts:

-* A _sender channel_ (SC) which can only be written to (write-only)
-* A _receiver channel_ (RC), which can only be read from (read-only)

-Note that there may be multiple SC or RC as they can be [cloned](#TODO).

-The two processes sharing an IUS are:

-* The _sender process_, which uses the SC to send data to the other process
-* The _receiver process_, which uses the RC to retrieve data sent by the other process

-The process that creates the IUS gets both the SC and the RC, and is expected to provide one of them to another process.

-When a process is created, it gets several de-facto IUS:

-* The standard input ;
-* The standard normal output ;
-* The standard error output ;

-Each SC and RC has a unique identifier.

-An IUC is considered _closed_ as soon as all its SC _or_ all its RC were provided to processes

-IUC are the base of [Inter-Process Communication](ipc.md).